Table of Contents

 3 weeks into laparotomy recovery

 Feeling completely normal.
 Not about to go back to the gym or anything but I was told 8-12 weeks recovery and I’m feeling fine.
-Back to work and finally the feeling of needing to sleep all the time has gone so not been needing naps in the day.
+Faced a lot of challenges but nothing a good recovery plan can’t fix.
+I am back to work and finally the feeling of needing to sleep all the time has gone so not been needing naps in the day.

 Tips when recovering from a laparotomy